JaneliaSciComp/jacs-cm/docs/MouseLightDeployment.md

 ## Configuration

-Next, create a .env file which defines the environment (usernames, passwords, etc.) You can copy the template to get started:
+Next, create a .env file in the jacs-cm directory.
+This file defines the environment (usernames, passwords, etc.) You can copy the template to get started:
 ```
 cp .env.template .env
 vi .env
 ```

 At minimum, you must customize the following:
-1. Set `DEPLOYMENT` to mouselight_compose
+1. Set `DEPLOYMENT` to mouselight
 2. Fill in all the unset passwords
 3. Set a 32 byte secret key for JWT authentication
 4. Set API_GATEWAY_EXPOSED_HOST and JADE_AGENT_EXPOSED_HOST to the hostname of the server you are deploying to

+You can create this file on HOST1 and copy it to HOST2, then change the host-specific variables.

+**Important**: Currently, the JADE_AGENT_EXPOSED_PORT needs to be different on each server.

 ### Filesystem initialization

+Now you can initialize the filesystem (on both systems).
 Ensure that your `DATA_DIR` (default: /data/db) and `CONFIG_DIR` (default: /opt/config) directories are empty and writeable by the user defined by UNAME:GNAME (by default, docker-nobody), and then initialize them:

 ```
 sudo mkdir /opt/config